 Amanda nodded, "Yes.
 He seemed quite proud of it.
 I don't know how it worked, Mr Melrose, I really don't."

 "Sounds like by using the toy you managed to put Scarecrow back into a suggestible state and stop what he was going to do.
 I'm afraid that I'm going to have to ask you to stay here for the moment.
-I need to make arrangements for Mr Stetson's flat to be searched.
+I need to make arrangements for Mr Stetson's apartment to be searched.
 We need to get that toy out of there."
-He smiled again, looking up at the officer standing next to them he said, "Would you escort Mrs King down to the cafe."
+He smiled again and looked up at the officer standing next to them and said, "Would you escort Mrs King down to the restaurant."
 He turned back to Amanda, "Anything you like, Mrs King, within reason.
 The Agency will cover it.
 I'll send Mr Stetson down shortly."
 He smiled tautly, "and I'll take that duck."

 The officer nodded and Amanda stood up nervously, she was escorted to the elevator and down to the lobby.
-He positioned himself at another table while she sat down at an unoccupied one.
+He positioned himself in the doorway while she sat down at an unoccupied table.
 A waiter came over and she ordered herself a cup of coffee.
 She was sitting lost in her own thoughts when a familiar voice said, "Can I sit here?"